 Before we dive into the rest of this guide, it’s also important to mention that tensions do exist between local Hawaiians and haoles, the term for anyone who doesn’t have Hawaiian blood.
 The history of US involvement in the islands is complex and dubious.
 The fall of the Hawaiian Monarchy and its annexation into the US was controversial when it occurred, and this is an issue that has not been forgotten.
 It’s recognized as the state of Hawaii today, but not long ago, it was the independent Kingdom of Hawaii.

 But again, respect goes a long way, and understanding this history should be approached as equally important as finding a job or place to live.
-If you move here, you’re not an ignorant tourist any longer, and if you want to embrace Hawaii, do everyone a favor and educate yourself on its people and its past.
+If moving to Hawaii here, you’re not an ignorant tourist any longer, and if you want to embrace Hawaii, do everyone a favor and educate yourself on its people and its past.

-As with any move, there are initial considerations you need to have in order before, during, and after your move.
-If you take the plunge and move to the Aloha State, it will be a bit different than loading up the minivan and moving to the other side of town.
+As with any move to Hawaii, there are initial considerations you need to have in order before, during, and after your move.
+If you take the plunge and move to the Big Island, it will be a bit different than loading up the minivan and moving to the other side of town.
 It takes some extra effort and resources to pull it off.

 Cost of Living